w3c/guide/process/charter.md

 In practice, the Team delegates these Team Decisions to the [Technical Strategy Team](https://www.w3.org/staff/strat/), which manages the charter development process, including allocation of staff resources.

-The Technical Strategy Team tracks charters through the process via the [W3C Technical Strategy Pipeline](https://github.com/orgs/w3c/projects/97/views/2) (or "pipeline" in this document).
+The [Technical Strategy Team](https://www.w3.org/staff/strat/) and [Project &amp Process Team](https://www.w3.org/staff/project/) track charters through the process via the [W3C Technical Strategy Pipeline](https://github.com/orgs/w3c/projects/97/views/2) (or "pipeline" in this document).
 A dashboard of [Charters in development](https://www.w3.org/2024/03/charters-in-dev.html) is also available.
 {:#pipeline}

 ### 2.2 Chartering Facilitator
 {:#chartering-facilitator}

-The Technical Strategy Team Lead chooses (and may replace) a *Chartering Facilitator* to shepherd a given charter through the process.
+The [Technical Strategy Team Lead](https://www.w3.org/staff/strat/) and/or [Project &amp Process Team Lead](https://www.w3.org/staff/project/) choose (and may replace) a *Chartering Facilitator* to shepherd a given charter through the process.
 The Chartering Facilitator is typically from the Staff but is not required to be from the Staff.
 In the case of rechartering it is common to name the group's [Staff Contact](../teamcontact/role.md) as the Chartering Facilitator.

-**Note:** If the Technical Strategy Team Lead cannot identify a Chartering Facilitator, there may be delays in advancing the charter through the process.
+**Note:** If the Team Leads cannot identify a Chartering Facilitator, there may be delays in advancing the charter through the process.

 ### 2.3 Charter assessment criteria
 {:#charter-assessment-criteria}